H-1B Temporary Workers

 • Is the beneficiary of an approved I-140 Immigrant Petition for Alien Worker; or

 • Has been granted an extension of H-1B status beyond 6 years under sections 106(a) and (b) of AC21.
-For more information and details on how to apply, visit the USCIS website.
-USCIS also has a Frequently Asked Questions website.

 H-1B status may be granted for an initial period of up to three years.
 Extensions may also be granted in increments of up to three years.
 The maximum duration is six years (with limited exceptions).
 An individual becomes eligible for another six years in H-1B status only after residing outside the United States for one full year.
 H-1B status will not necessarily lead to permanent residency.
 Not all positions and employees that qualify for H-1B status meet the criteria for permanent residency sponsorship.